nzakas/understandinges6/manuscript/12-Template-Strings.md

 * **Multiline strings** - JavaScript has never had a formal concept of multiline strings.
 * **Basic string formatting** - The ability to substitute parts of the string for values contained in variables.
 * **HTML escaping** - The ability to transform a string such that it is safe to insert into HTML.
-* **Localization of strings** - The ability to easily swap out a string from one language into a string from another language.

 Rather than trying to add more functionality to JavaScript's already-existing strings, template strings represent an entirely new approach to solving these problems.